1892 Romanian general election: Context

-During most of 1891, Romania had a "Liberal Conservative Party" cabinet headed by Ion Emanuel Florescu, but maneuvered by Catargiu, the Interior Minister; it was supported in the Assembly by George D. Vernescu and his "Sincere Liberal" group, which had torn itself off from the PNL.
+During most of 1891, Romania had a "Liberal Conservative Party" cabinet headed by Ioan Emanoil Florescu, but maneuvered by Catargiu, the Interior Minister; it was supported in the Assembly by George D. Vernescu and his "Sincere Liberal" group, which had torn itself off from the PNL.
 According to cultural historian Z. Ornea, Vernescu had "poisoned his relations with the [national] liberals to such a degree that, unable to return into the fold, he made it his mission to take up a comfortable and authoritative seat on the leadership of the conservative party."
 The Junimea society had by then drifted away from Catargiu's party, declaring their incompatibility with Vernescu, as well as with Catargiu's left-wing partner, George Panu.
 From June 1889, the Junimists under Titu Maiorescu where an autonomous "Constitutional Party", formed around the newspapers Epoca and România Liberă.
 The Catargiu–Florescu alliance had replaced another Conservative cabinet, headed by General Gheorghe Manu, and conditionally supported by Junimea.
 The latter's fall had marked the definitive divorce between the Conservatives and Junimea: as Minister of Education, Maiorescu had failed to pass his law on schooling reform, and had withdrawn the Constitutionalists from the coalition.

 Lacking Junimist support, Florescu's administration won the elections of April 1891 with an inconsistent majority.
 The PNL-led Opposition had 60 of 183 deputies, including 7 Junimists and Vasile Morțun, the maverick socialist.
 However, they also signified a defeat for prominent PNL figures: Panu, Nicolae Fleva, and party leader Ion Brătianu, who died soon after this personal deception.